 Picking the right credit card for your needs is no easy feat.
-The sheer number of options available can make finding the best credit card for your lifestyle a challenge.
+The number of options available can make finding the best credit card for your lifestyle a challenge.

 To make it simpler, we’ve laid out four steps to help you find the ideal credit card for your spending habits and your financial goals.